 - Buddha, My Refuge: Contemplation of the Buddha, by Bhikkhu Khantipalo (BPS, BP 409S)

 - Every sutta library must have a good English dictionary readily available for looking up unfamiliar words.
-It should be a collegiate or advance learner’s dictionary as most of the words you will look up are not found in smaller dictionaries.
+It should be as large as possible.